 The present study is organized by the following sections.
 In section 2, the main parameters of the miniature pump, the mesh generation and its validation are presented.
 The energy gradient method is reviewed, and the main components in the energy gradient function is also explained in section 3.
 The energy gradient method is adopted to analysis the flow for both impeller passage and blade surfaces, the main components in energy gradient function are further investigated separately in section 4.
-Results of energy gradient method are compared with those analyzed by Q-criterion (Jeong et al., 1995) are also presented in section 5.
+Results of energy gradient method are compared with those analyzed by Q-criterion (Jeong et al., 1995) are also presented in section 4.
+The paper end with the conclusions in section 5.